cbcrg/grape-nf/README.md

-When finished, stop the VM using the command `vagrant halt` or `vagrant destroy`, depending if you want temporary stop the execution or remove completely remove the VM.
+When finished, stop the VM using the command `vagrant halt` or `vagrant destroy`, depending if you want to temporary stop the execution or delete permanently the VM with all its files.

 Pipeline parameters